nbirkbeck/monoflow/README.md

 ## Running the examples / experiments from the paper.

-After successfully buildign the code, the top-level directory has a script that can be used to run the examples from the paper:
+After successfully building the code, the top-level directory has a script that can be used to run the Toexamples from the paper:

 ```
 sh run_examples.sh